vertex-lab/website/content/pricing/_index.md

 {{% steps %}}

 ### Request
-Generate the request, sign it with a `pubkey` and send it to our relay
+Create a request, sign it with a `pubkey`, and send it to our relay

 ### Pay
-We deduct credits from the internal `pubkey`'s balance based on the selected [sorting algorithm](/docs/algos)
+We subtract credits from the `pubkey`'s balance based on the selected [sorting algorithm](/docs/algos)

 ### Response
-Receive the response, and use it in your application
+You get the response and use it in your app

 {{% /steps %}}